Top 8 construction scheduling software in 2023

 ORACLE PRIMAVERA

-Primavera is a web-based project management solution that offers project scheduling as well as tools for prioritizing, planning, and managing projects from project controls, portfolio management, document management, and analytics.
+Primavera is a web-based project management solution that offers project scheduling and tools for prioritizing, planning, and managing projects from project controls, portfolio management, document management, and analytics.
 With the robust feature set, Primavera can be incredibly cumbersome and difficult to learn.
-If you’re new to construction software, this tool can be quite complex and present a large learning curve.
+If you’re new to construction software, this tool can be complex and present a large learning curve.

-How to choose the right resource scheduling software for construction
+How to choose the right construction scheduling software

 MAKE SURE TO FIND SOMETHING CONSTRUCTION-SPECIFIC

-Construction is a stand alone industry given its dynamic nature.
-Software built specifically for the construction industry should support that and be fully configurable to meet the needs of the individual businesses.
-One-size-fits-all software that are designed to service as many industries as possible often fall short and become a temporary “band-aid” solution that doesn’t let them escape their previous resource scheduling process.
+Construction is a stand-alone industry, given its dynamic nature.
+Software built specifically for the construction industry should support that and be fully configurable to meet the needs of individual businesses.
+One-size-fits-all software that is designed to service as many industries as possible often falls short and becomes a temporary “band-aid” solution that doesn’t let them escape their previous resource scheduling process.

 CAREFULLY CONSIDER YOUR COMPANY’S SIZE AND NEEDS

 What are your organizational goals and objectives?
-Are you a growing company that wants to better track a larger workforce?
+Are you a growing company that wants to track a larger workforce better?
 Are you a large company that needs a resource scheduling solution that will allow them to focus on specific divisions and offices?
 Are you a smaller company that wants to be more productive with fewer resources?

 CONSULT THE PEOPLE WHO WILL USE THE SOFTWARE

-The first indicator that a resource scheduling solution is a bad fit for your organization?
+The first indicator is that a resource scheduling solution is a bad fit for your organization.
 Simple – will it get used?
-Before investing in a software solution, ask for a demonstration of the tool and invite potential users of the application to sit-in.
-Ask them questions about how intuitive they find the tool to be, how simple it is to use, and if the information is being displayed in a digestible way.
+Before investing in a software solution, ask for a demonstration of the tool and invite potential application users to sit in.
+Ask them questions about how intuitive the tool is, how simple it is to use, and if the information is being displayed in a digestible way.

-If you’re looking to improve the collaborative efforts of your team, make sure that everyone is on board with implementing new software.
-This is an easy way to improve buy-in and engagement with the tool right off the bat.
+If you want to improve your team’s collaborative efforts, ensure everyone is on board with implementing new software.
+This is an easy way to immediately improve buy-in and engagement with the tool.

 LIST THE RESOURCES YOU NEED TO SCHEDULE

-Having an accurate account of the resources you need to schedule will help to understand if a software solution will benefit your organization and provide a decent ROI.
-Some general contractors may require enterprise level resource scheduling software to manage their resources, while others may only need a more basic solution built specifically for smaller teams.
+Having an accurate account of the resources you need to schedule will help you understand if a software solution will benefit your organization and provide a decent ROI.
+Some general contractors may require enterprise-level resource scheduling software to manage their resources, while others may only need a more basic solution built specifically for smaller teams.

-It would also be helpful to understand if your team has grown or stagnated over recent years.
+Understanding if your team has grown or stagnated over recent years would also be helpful.
 Investing in a tool your organization will quickly outgrow could potentially be a headache down the road.

 LOOK FOR SOFTWARE THAT INTEGRATES WITH YOUR EXISTING PLATFORMS

-If the resource scheduling software you’re seeking is meant to completely replace an existing solution, it should do all the things your previous solution was doing and more.
+If the resource scheduling software you’re seeking is meant to replace an existing solution completely, it should do all the things your previous solution was doing and more.
 This includes integrating with your existing software stack.
 Adding new software should help to streamline core processes.
-If your new software solution isn’t going to talk to your existing software, there’s a chance that it will create duplicate work and have the opposite of the desired effect.
+If your new software solution isn’t going to talk to your existing software, there’s a chance that it will create duplicate work and have the opposite effect than desired.